Chocominticecream/Scoopers/README.md

 - shop system!

 BUGS (those that i cannot recreate exactly at least)
-- ice cream will get flung suddenly when placing it on ice cream
+- ~~ice cream will get flung suddenly when placing it on ice cream~~
+- ice cream sometimes reverts to idle state, possibly caused when in contact with another ice cream when in attempttostick state